Why register for the Odyssey Tennis camps?

 The cultural experience:

-The trainees will have the opportunity to discover and taste some of the best specialties of France and more particularly of the Landes and Basque regions.
+Academy players will have the opportunity to discover and taste some of the best specialties of France and more particularly of the Landes and Basque regions.

-The South West of France has a lot to offer and the magnificent landscapes of the Landes and the Basque Country are always a big summer attraction for both French citizens and international tourists.
+The southwest of France has a lot to offer and the magnificent landscapes of the Landes and the Basque Country are always a big summer attraction for both French citizens and international tourists.

 The Landes forest is mainly made up of tall pines and cycle paths where runners, walkers and cyclists can also enjoy an invigorating workout.

 In addition, Odyssey Tennis campers will discover the natural heritage and the different landscapes of the southwestern region of the French Atlantic, such as the Atlantic Ocean, beaches and dunes, as well as pine forests, vast lakes and the mountains of the Pyrenees (an hour’s drive south).
-Sports Campus is also located an hour’s drive from Spain.
+Sports Campus is also located an-hour drive from Spain.